NCAR/climate-primer-water/doc/ch6_downscaling.rst

-Despite continuing improvements in Global Climate Models (GCMs) and computational capabilities of high-performance computers, the spatial resolution of the current suite of GCMs is typically too coarse for direct use in project-specific applications.
+Despite continuing improvements in Global Climate Models (GCMs) and computational capabilities of high-performance computers, the spatial resolution of the current suite of GCMs is typically too coarse for use in project-specific applications.
 For example, the spatial resolution of the GCMs included in the most recent Coupled Model Intercomparison Project Phase 5 and 6 (CMIP5 and CMIP6) ranged from approximately 0.5 degree to 4 degrees in horizontal resolution or approximately 50 km to 400 km (Andrews et al. 2012; Taylor et al., 2012).
-To overcome resolution issues, downscaling is a common approach for translating climate change signals represented by climate models to changes in meteorological parameters at the regional and local scales (Gutmann et al. 2014; Kotamarthi et al. 2021).
-Downscaling bridges the gap between the coarse resolution of climate models and the finer scales needed for impact assessments for water resources, agriculture, ecosystems, and other sectors.
+To overcome resolution issues, downscaling is a common approach to translating climate change signals represented by climate models to changes in meteorological parameters at the regional and local scales (Gutmann et al. 2014; Kotamarthi et al. 2021).
+Downscaling bridges the gap between the coarse resolution of climate models and the finer scales needed for impact assessments that assess water resources, agriculture, ecosystems, and other sectors.
 An example of this discrepancy is highlighted in Figure 1, which compares simulated precipitation results from a coarse resolution GCM against a high resolution regional model,